-The Anti-social Behaviour, Crime and Policing Act 2014, Part 7
+Enhancing Dog Control under the Anti-social Behaviour, Crime and Policing Act 2014.

-It creates a new offence for a dog attacking an assistance dog (blind person’s dog etc.).
-This will be treated as a criminal offence under Section 3 Dangerous Dogs Act.
+Part 7 of the Act introduces a new offense for a dog attacking an assistance dog, such as a guide dog for the visually impaired.
+This is treated as a criminal offense under Section 3 of the Dangerous Dogs Act.

-It provides powers for a constable or an appointed local authority officer to seize a dangerously out of control dog in a private place.
-From 13th May 2014 onwards a police constable or a local authority officer appointed under the DDA will be able to seize any dog that appears dangerously out of control in private places as well as public places.
-(Note the present tense – the animal must be dangerously out of control immediately before or at the time the constable or authorised local authority officer makes the decision to seize)
+The legislation grants powers to constables and appointed local authority officers to seize a dangerously out of control dog in private places.
+Since May 13, 2014, police constables and appointed local authority officers have been authorized to seize any dog that appears dangerously out of control in both public and private places.
+It is crucial to note that the animal must be dangerously out of control immediately before or at the time when the decision to seize is made.